 |Expenses Medicare covers||What private health covers (depending on your policy)|

-- medicines listed under the Pharmaceutical Benefits Scheme (PBS).
+- Prescription medicine listed under the Pharmaceutical Benefits Scheme (PBS).

-- private hospital fees such as accommodation or the cost of surgery
+- Private hospital fees (like accommodation or surgery costs)

 How does private insurance work with Medicare?

 If you choose to be treated as a private patient, Medicare still plays a significant role in your procedure.
-It will cover 75% of the MBS fee for any treatment listed on the MBS.
-Depending on the policy you take out, your insurer may pay the remaining 25%.
+Medicare will cover 75% of the MBS fee for any treatment listed on the MBS, while your insurer will pay the remaining 25%.

 Depending on your level of cover, some or all of these costs will be paid for by private insurance.
 However, you may still pay out-of-pocket if the hospital or doctor charges more than the MBS fee for their services.
 This is known as the gap payment.
-Keep in mind that some doctors have gap agreements with insurers and you won’t be left out of pocket if these specialists treat you.
+However, some doctors have gap agreements with insurers where you won’t be left out of pocket if these specialists treat you.

 Is private insurance better than Medicare?

-Whether or not private insurance is better than Medicare depends entirely on your circumstances.
-Medicare provides many fantastic benefits to all Australians and treats many common issues.
+Whether private insurance is better than Medicare depends entirely on your circumstances.
+Medicare provides fantastic benefits to all Australians and treats many common issues.
 Meanwhile, private health insurance goes further by covering additional treatments, reducing wait times and giving you more control.
-Here are some of the benefits of private cover when weighing up Medicare vs private health insurance.
+Here are some of the benefits of private cover to consider when comparing Medicare and private health insurance:

-- be seen quickly.
-When you’re a private patient, you may avoid lengthy waits that public patients could be subjected to for the same surgery or procedure;
+- Get seen quickly.
+When you’re a private patient, you may avoid lengthy waits that public patients need to sit for the same surgery or procedure.

-- save money on out-of-hospital treatments.
-Dental checkups?
-New glasses?
-Extras cover can be excellent value for money when you take full advantage of your policy’s claimable benefits;
+- Save money on out-of-hospital treatments.
+Do you need a dental checkup or new glasses?
+Extras cover can be excellent value for money when you take full advantage of your policy’s claimable benefits.

-- choose your own doctor/specialist.
-Have you been treated before by someone you trust?
-Private hospital cover ensures you can select this person again as your healthcare specialist (subject to availability);
+- Choose your own doctor/specialist.
+Private hospital cover ensures you can select a doctor you know and trust as your healthcare specialist (subject to availability).

-- enjoy your own private hospital room.
-Provided that a room is available, you can enjoy the perks of being a private patient by keeping guests – both other patients and visitors – to a minimum;
+- Enjoy your own private hospital room.
+Provided that a room is available, you can enjoy the perks of being a private patient by having more control over your privacy during your hospital stay.

-- avoid paying the Medicare Levy Surcharge (MLS).
-If you’re a high earner ($90,000 for singles and $180,000 for families), you may avoid being taxed up to 1.5 per cent of your income by taking out private health insurance.
-Read more about the Medicare Levy Surcharge;
+- Avoid paying the Medicare Levy Surcharge (MLS).
+If you’re a high income earner, you may avoid paying up to 1.5% of your taxable income by taking out private health insurance.
+Read more about the Medicare Levy Surcharge.

-- benefit from private health insurance rebates.
-The Australia Government Private Health Insurance rebate may cover some of the costs for your private cover.
+- Benefit from private health insurance rebates.
+The Australian Government Private Health Insurance rebate may cover some of the costs for your private cover.
 The rebate is income- and age-tested and can be claimed through hospital, general and combined policies.
-Depending on how much you earn, chances are you’ll be able to claim back a portion of your health insurance premium.
-You’ll be partly reimbursed for your premium payments so long as you hold a hospital, extras or ambulance policy.